DarkMio/RedditRover/README.rst

     v0.2: Methods to query with referrer-link and stuff like that v0.1: Initial Commit

+An example of the web statistics can be found here: http://moddota.com/redditrover/

 .. begin_future

 Planned features & work in progress
 -----------------------------------

-- Statistics module, rendering live stats of the bot (should have changeable paths)
 - Some interface to control the bot.
 Mainly restarting, muting, ignoring, etc. Maybe web backend?

 .. end_future